fedora-modularity/hp/README.md

 This section includes a list of modules along with toplevel binary input packages for package-level dependency resolution.

+By default we include all subpackages produced by the parent source package unless doing so would imply inclusion of additional dependencies.
+All development subpackages of non-private libraries ought to be included in `platform`.

 ### `platform`
 Platform defines the base of a Fedora release and a large portion of its userspace API.
 Together with `host` it includes all the components for baremateal or virtual host installations.
 Platform content should be sufficient for container base images.

-''Note the lists below are subject to change.''
+Note the lists below are subject to change.

 #### Main Platform packages